×

 ELIGIBILITY CRITERIA

-• Member of a recognized First Nations, Inuit, or Métis band or community in Canada.
+• Member of a recognized Saskatchewan First Nations, Inuit, or Métis band or community.

-• Not an employee of the Saskatchewan Indian Gaming Authority.
+• Not an employee of Saskatchewan Indian Gaming Authority.

 Subscribe to be in the know when the scholarships open